sodadata/docs/soda-cl/anomaly-detection.md

 The execution time for dynamic hyperparameter tuning varies based on several factors including the number of hyperparameters and the number of folds.
 For example, the default hyperparameter grid has 16 combinations since `changepoint_prior_scale` and `seasonality_prior_scale` have four values each.
 Consider using a small number of hyperparameters to avoid long execution times.
 By default, the model processes each fold in parallel.
 If you use multiple cores, you can set the `parallel` parameter to `True` to speed up the execution time.

-Use the following tables to estimate the execution time for checks with dynamic hypertuning.
+Use the following tables to estimate the execution time for checks with dynamic hyperparameter tuning.

 | Model Name        | MacBook Pro                       |
 | Model Identifier  | MacBookPro18,3                    |